lambrospetrou/spitoweb/README.md

-# spitoweb
+# SpitoWeb
-The web client for Spito, until I merge the two.
+The web client for Spi.To, until I merge this with the API repository (to be open sourced soon).

+Written in Google Dart!